rhysfaultless-cpr/docusaurus_aws_authentication/README.md

 6.  `npm install -g @aws-amplify/cli`
 7.  `amplify init` since I already have an Amazon Web Services IAM profile.
     This command redirects me to a Google Chrome tab asking me to enter:
-    - My AWS acoount number
+    - My AWS account number
     - My IAM username
     - my IAM password
     Note: Use the command `amplify configure` if you do not have Amazon IAM user profiles yet;